 America's love affair with the burger may be a long one, but there are few foods more emblematic of an unhealthy, fast food diet, though this may say more about who's preparing it than the concept of the dish itself.
 That said, unfortunately, that delicious char-broiled taste is not so good for you.
 From the Consumers Union:

 The Consumers Union suggests a few strategies to avoid the formation of HCAs, including keeping the grill temperature low, not grilling directly over the flame and microwaving burgers before grilling to shorten the cooking time.
 Kim O'Donnel also tells us that adding herbs and dried cherries counteracts carcinogens, too.
-(Recipe to follow.)
+Check out Kim's recipe, below.

 More Love for Grassfed Beef